Basics In Statistics Question And Answers

 Answer:

-Multistage sample
+Multistage Sample

-It is a sampling procedure often used when the sampling units can be defined in a hierarchical manner
+Multistage sample is a sampling procedure often used when the sampling units can be defined in a hierarchical manner

-Multistage sample Steps:
+Multistage Sample Steps:

 • Select the groups/cluster